Drinking Water Consumer Confidence Reports in Wyoming and Tribal Lands in EPA Region 8

 Consumer Confidence Reports: Required Information Summary outlines the basic required language and data content.
 It contains the specific Code of Federal Regulation (CFR) reference for each requirement.

-The CCRiWriter Exit tool will generate a report that includes all the required wording and will prompt you to add contact names and telephone numbers, source water description, sample results, description of violations (if any), and other system-specific information.
+The CCRiWriter tool will generate a report that includes all the required wording and will prompt you to add contact names and telephone numbers, source water description, sample results, description of violations (if any), and other system-specific information.

 You must enter individual sample results, so the report can generate a table of sample results for only those contaminants which your system sampled and detected.
 For samples taken in prior years, you can select the appropriate year on the second screen for each contaminant entered.